MicrosoftDocs/azure-docs/articles/synapse-analytics/security/synapse-workspace-synapse-rbac.md

 In Synapse Studio, specific buttons or options may be grayed out or a permissions error may be returned when attempting an action if you don't have the required permissions.

 If a button or option is disabled, hovering over the button or option shows a tooltip with the required permission.
 Contact a Synapse Administrator to assign a role that grants the required permission.
-You can see the roles that provide specific actions [here](https://go.microsoft.com/fwlink/?linkid=2148305).
+You can see the roles that provide specific actions [here](./synapse-workspace-synapse-rbac-roles.md).

 ## Who can assign Synapse RBAC roles?

-Only a Synapse Administrator is able to assign Synapse RBAC roles.
-A Synapse Administrator at the workspace level can grant access at any scope, while a Synapse Administrator at a lower-level scope can only grant access at that scope.
+Only a Synapse Administrator can assign Synapse RBAC roles.
+A Synapse Administrator at the workspace level can grant access at any scope.
+A Synapse Administrator at a lower-level scope can only grant access at that scope.

 When a new workspace is created, the creator is automatically given the Synapse Administrator role at workspace scope.